Rotational susceptibility of a hot and dense hadronic matter: Results and Discussion

 Now, we explore the rotational susceptibility ratios in the presence of finite baryon density.
-Figure~\ref{fig:susvsmu} shows the variation of $\chi^{1}_\omega$, $\chi^{2}_\omega$, $\chi^{3}_\omega$, $\chi^{4}_\omega$, $\chi^{5}_\omega$, and $\chi^{6}_\omega$ with temperature for different values of baryochemical potential $\mu_{\rm B}$ at $\omega$ = 0.02 fm$^{-1}$.
+Figure~\ref{fig:susvsmu} shows the variation of $\chi^{(1)}_\omega$, $\chi^{(2)}_\omega$, $\chi^{(3)}_\omega$, $\chi^{(4)}_\omega$ with temperature for different values of baryochemical potential $\mu_{\rm B}$ at $\omega$ = 0.004 GeV.
 We set different values of $\mu_{\rm B}$ starting from 0.025 to 0.436 GeV, which correspond to the LHC, RHIC, and FAIR experiments~\cite{Braun:2001sqd, Cleymans:2006sqd, Sahoo:2023vkw}.
-It is expected that the strength of rotational chemical potential increases with increasing $\mu_{\rm B}$ or decreasing collision energy, which can be inferred from the polarization results at STAR~\cite{STAR:2017ckg}.
-From Fig.~\ref{fig:susvsmu} it is observed that all orders of rotational susceptibilities are significantly affected by baryochemical potential at lower temperatures as compared to higher temperatures.
+It is expected that the strength of rotation increases with increasing $\mu_{\rm B}$ or decreasing collision energy, which can be inferred from the polarization results at STAR~\cite{STAR:2017ckg}.
+From Fig.~\ref{fig:susvsmu}, it is observed that all orders of rotational susceptibilities are significantly affected by baryochemical potential at lower temperatures as compared to higher temperatures.
 A sharp increase in the higher-order susceptibilities as a function of temperature is found compared to the first and second-order susceptibilities.
-At $\mu_{\rm B}$ = 0.436 GeV, all the rotational susceptibilities show a bump structure at intermediate temperature regions.
-This bump structure gradually diminishes at the fifth and sixth orders of rotational susceptibility.
-This non-monotonic behavior could be a possible signature of the QCD phase transition.
+At $\mu_{\rm B}$ = 0.436 GeV, all the rotational susceptibilities show a bump structure in intermediate temperature regions.
+Notably, the non-monotonic structure (\enquote{bump}) seen in rotational susceptibilities at low temperatures and high baryon densities mainly stems from the van der Waals equation of state, which features the nuclear liquid-gas phase transition~\cite{Vovchenko:2015vxa, Vovchenko:2015pya}.
+In this study, rotation serves as a probe of the equation of state rather than initiating a new or distinct phase transition.
+The nuclear liquid–gas phase transition is primarily density-driven and occurs without a change in the underlying degrees of freedom.
+In contrast, the QCD phase transition is mainly symmetry-driven and involves a transformation of the system’s degrees of freedom from hadronic to partonic.
+The present framework does not establish sensitivity to deconfinement dynamics, chiral symmetry restoration property, and/or any critical QCD fluctuations near the phase transition.
+Any non-monotonic behavior observed here should be interpreted within the context of hadronic liquid–gas interactions encoded in the VDWHRG model, rather than as evidence of QCD critical phenomena.